OPCFoundation/UA-.NETStandard/README.md

 Please refer README.md in each sample projects as well.

 ## How to build and run samples
-### Samples in Visual Studio on Windows
+### Using Visual Studio
-1. Open the UA-NetStandard.sln solution file using Visual Studio 2017.
+1. Open the UA-NetStandard.sln solution file using Visual Studio 2017 or later.
 2. Choose a project in the Solution Explorer and set it with a right click as `Startup Project`.
 3. Hit `F5` to build and execute the sample.

-### Console samples on Windows, Linux and iOS
+### Using 'dotnet' on Windows, Linux and iOS
 This section describes how to run the **NetCoreConsoleClient** and **NetCoreConsoleServer** sample applications.
+For the other projects, please refer README.md in each sample projects.

 Please follow instructions in this [article](https://aka.ms/dotnetcoregs) to setup the dotnet command line environment for your platform.
 As of today .NET Standard 2.0 is required.